 Second, a sustainable world can be redesigned and rebuilt only from the bottom up.
 Locally self-reliant and self-organized communities are the building blocks for change.

-Peter Droeg also believes the question of technology is probably secondary.
-He is the author of The Renewable City: A Comprehensive Guide To An Urban Revolution and offers up the toolkits on city greening cities that have been around since the 1970s.
+Peter Droeg finds the question of technology is useful but probably secondary.
+He is the author of The Renewable City: A Comprehensive Guide To An Urban Revolution and offers up the tool kits on city greening cities that have been around since the 1970s.
 The kicker is they were not implemented for the lack of “payback” and other reasons.

-Matthew Kahn wrote Green Cities: Urban Growth and Environment to frame the process of rapid urban growth and sprawl as a source of concern about economic exclusion and environmental health.
+Matthew Kahn wrote Green Cities: Urban Growth and Environment to frame the process of rapid urban development and sprawl as a source of concern about economic exclusion and environmental health.
 Are they mutually exclusive?
 Most policies pursue both, but Kahn suggests it is naive to do so.
-Is Kahn the best for asking the tough questions about the costs?
+Is Kahn the best person to ask the tough questions about the costs?

-Douglas Farr’s recent publication, Sustainable Urbanism: Urban Design with Nature (2007): Wiley (and a whopping $75.00 and 304 pages) is his admitted first “draft”.
+Douglas Farr’s recent publication, Sustainable Urbanism: Urban Design with Nature (2007): Wiley ($75 – 304 pages) is his admitted first “draft”.
 The debate is open, case studies are available, but the initial steps toward a neighborhood-based “excellence” process on the long list of techniques worthy of implementation are outlined well.
 Doug will be the first to tell you that it is “hell” out there, especially after spending a decade on a relatively simple process of trying to make it easy to walk from one place to the next.
-New Yorkers know intuitively that so many solutions to the problems of the glog lie quietly inside our tiny realm of islands. (glog? – the blogged globe).
+New Yorkers know intuitively that so many solutions to the problems of the glog lie quietly inside our tiny realm of thought islands. (glog? – the blogged globe).

 Peter Newman and Isabella Jennings most recent work, Cities as Sustainable Ecosystems, Principals and Practices.
 (2007) explores urban design as a resource for streaming energy, materials, and information into a new urban system.
 Newman and Jennings recognize that “a system” can only be described in terms of larger more complex systems.
 In this brief introduction (296p), urbanization as a system presents a series of human/non-human “man against nature” interactions that are being inexorably overwhelmed by the larger ecosystem.
 Nevertheless, Newman and Jennings make a case for an urban solution to the global challenge that is compelling.